-On November 30, 2018, the Company and its subsidiaries as guarantors and a company (the "Lender") controlled by the Executive Chairman of the Company, entered into a second ranking secured credit facility (the "Related Party Loan") of up to \$18.7 million, maturing in December 2020. \$3.7 million of such facility bears interest at 8% per annum with the remaining \$15.0 million accruing interest at a floating rate equal to 7% plus the greater of (i) LIBOR and (ii) 1%, per annum, and matures on December 21, 2020.
-The Related Party Loan is a non-revolving, and any repayment under the facility shall not be reborrowed.
+On November 30, 2018, the Company and its subsidiaries as guarantors and a company (the "Lender") controlled by the Executive Chairman of the Company, entered into a second ranking secured credit facility (the "Related Party Loan") of up to \$18.7 million, maturing in December 2020. \$3.7 million of such facility bears interest at 8% per annum with the remaining \$15.0 million accruing interest at a floating rate equal to 7% plus the greater of (i) LIBOR and (ii) 1%, per annum.
+The Related Party Loan is a non-revolving, and any repayment under the facility shall not be re-borrowed.